-- Hierarchical clustering is called hierarchical because clusters obtained by a cut at a given height are nested within clusters obtained by cuts at any greater height. - However, this assumption of hierarchical structure might be unrealistic for a given data set. - Suppose that we have a group of people with a 50-50 split of males and females, evenly split among Americans, Japanese, and French.
+- Hierarchical clustering is called hierarchical because clusters obtained by a cut at a given height are nested within clusters obtained by cuts at any greater height. - However, this assumption of hierarchical structure might be unrealistic for a given data set. - Suppose that we have a group of people with a 50-50 split of males and females, evenly split among three countries of origin.